Innocent after proven guilty

 When courts of law forbid the truth

 I started out writing about the Intergovernmental Panel on Climate Change’s (IPCC) recent report on the challenges in keeping global warming below 1.5 degrees Centigrade.
-See Amy Brunvand’s Environews on page 8 for an update.
+See Amy Brunvand’s Environews for an update.
 But among the many incomprehensibilities of the past month, three disparate but ultimately related things took over my keyboard:

 An important lesson from Great Britain for the #MeToo movement caught my eye.
 Peter Hain, a member of the House of Lords, made public the name of British retail tycoon Philip Green, who spent £500,000 in legal fees to block the revelation of nondisclosure agreements and substantial payments he used to conceal the truth about serious and repeated sexual harassment, racist abuse and bullying on his part.
 The revelations caused a stir because the judge in the case had prevented the British Daily Telegraph from publishing details of its investigation into the accusations against Green.
 As a member of Parliament, however, Hain is shielded from such restrictions.